Jack the Ripper: Legacy

 The nature of the Ripper murders and the impoverished lifestyle of the victims drew attention to the poor living conditions in the East End and galvanised public opinion against the overcrowded, insanitary slums.
 In the two decades after the murders, the worst of the slums were cleared and demolished, but the streets and some buildings survive, and the legend of the Ripper is still promoted by various guided tours of the murder sites and other locations pertaining to the case.
 For many years, the Ten Bells public house in Commercial Street (which had been frequented by at least one of the canonical Ripper victims) was the focus of such tours.

 In the immediate aftermath of the murders and later, "Jack the Ripper became the children's bogey man."
 Depictions were often phantasmic or monstrous.
 In the 1920s and 1930s, he was depicted in film dressed in everyday clothes as a man with a hidden secret, preying on his unsuspecting victims; atmosphere and evil were suggested through lighting effects and shadowplay.
 By the 1960s, the Ripper had become "the symbol of a predatory aristocracy", and was more often portrayed in a top hat dressed as a gentleman.
 The Establishment as a whole became the villain, with the Ripper acting as a manifestation of upper-class exploitation.
 The image of the Ripper merged with or borrowed symbols from horror stories, such as Dracula's cloak or Victor Frankenstein's organ harvest.
 The fictional world of the Ripper can fuse with multiple genres, ranging from Sherlock Holmes to Japanese erotic horror.

 Jack the Ripper features in hundreds of works of fiction and works which straddle the boundaries between fact and fiction, including the Ripper letters and a hoax diary: The Diary of Jack the Ripper.
 The Ripper appears in novels, short stories, poems, comic books, games, songs, plays, operas, television programmes, and films.
 More than 100 non-fiction works deal exclusively with the Jack the Ripper murders, making this case one of the most written-about in the true-crime genre.
 The term "ripperology" was coined by Colin Wilson in the 1970s to describe the study of the case by professionals and amateurs.
 The periodicals Ripperana, Ripperologist, and Ripper Notes publish their research.

 In 2006, a BBC History magazine poll selected Jack the Ripper as the worst Briton in history.

 In 2015, the Jack the Ripper Museum opened in east London.
 It attracted criticism from both Tower Hamlets mayor John Biggs and protestors.
-Similar protests occurred in 2021 when the second of two "Jack The Chipper" fish and chip shops opened in Greenwich, with some patrons threatening to boycott the premises.
+Similar protests occurred in 2021 when the second of two "Jack The Chipper" fish and chip shops opened in Greenwich, with some locals threatening to boycott the shop.